ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/nixos-flake-and-module-system.md

    passed through `_module.args` in `imports = [ ... ];`, it will result in an
    `infinite recursion` error**.
 In this case, you must use `specialArgs` instead.

-I personally prefer `specialArgs` because it is more straightforward and easier to use.
+I personally prefer `specialArgs` because it is more straightforward and easier to use, and the naming style of `_xxx` makes it feel like an internal thing that is not suitable for use in user configuration files.

 Suppose you want to pass a certain dependency to a submodule for use.
 You can use the `specialArgs` parameter to pass the `inputs` to all submodules: